easolhq/easolhq.github.io/docs/product_search/index.md

 ## Accessing query params
 Once the search has been executed, it can be helpful to get a reference to the params and values in the search.
-For that we can use the `search` object.
+For that we can use the `search` [Search]({% link docs/reference/objects/search_query.md %}) object.

 ##### syntax
 {% raw %}